 What do you do if you see a shark while scuba diving?

-The answer to this shark question depends on where you are in your dive.
-If you’re descending, or ascending, or are you say mid-dive, depends on what you may do if you see a shark.
+The answer to this shark question depends on where you are on your dive profile.
+If you’re descending, or ascending, or mid-dive, depends on what you may do if you see a shark.

-If you spot sharks in the water either during your ascent or descent, you are better off getting to the surface as promptly as you can or descending to the bottom as fast as you can.
+If you spot sharks during your ascent or descent, you are better off getting to the surface as promptly as you can or descending to the bottom as fast as you can.